 With powder, the air requirements are reduced – more cost savings

 The air extraction in a powder spray booth is a lot less than for solvent based paints.
 Great news if you’re looking for economies in ventilation and the consequential heating of work areas.
-As less warm air has to be replaced in workshops, less dust is attracted and there is less air-draught for the operators to contend with.
+As less warm air needs to be replaced in workshops, less dust is attracted and there is less air-draught for the operators to contend with.

-95% powder utilisation
+95% powder utilization

 With powder, you get a controlled film thickness

-You can achieve a controlled more uniform and, if necessary, higher film thickness in one application with powder than with conventional paint system.
+You can achieve a controlled more uniform and, if necessary, higher film thickness in one application with powder than with conventional liquid paint system.
 There are also some superb thin film thickness powders available with Interpon.